PrippsIsak/restySched/README.md

 - Go 1.23 or higher
 - MongoDB 4.4 or higher (running locally or remote)
 - Templ CLI (for template generation)
-- n8n instance with webhook configured
+- n8n instance with webhook configured (optional - can be added later)

 ## Installation